Active and sterile neutrino oscillations inside the Sun in a phenomenological (3+1+2)-model: Oscillations of Active and Sterile Neutrinos Inside the Sun

 where $\tilde{N}_e(r)$ and $\tilde{N}_n(r)$ are the $3\times3$-matrices presented below:

-Solving Eq.~(\ref{eq9}) inside the Sun with the use of the electron density $N_e(r)$ and the neutron density $N_n(r)$ obtained in the standard solar model (SSM) [45, 46], and then performing the local averaging in each point of the solutions obtained, which oscillate very rapidly as a function of the radial variable $r$, we can find the smooth averaged survival probability of the electron neutrino and the appearance probability of another neutrino flavors against the distance $r$ from the center of the Sun for different neutrino energies.
-Although only $P(\nu_e\to\nu_e)$, as well as the sum over all the active neutrinos $P(\nu_e\to\nu_e)+P(\nu_e\to\nu_{\mu})+P(\nu_e\to\nu_{\tau})$ are observable, we will present below the transition probabilities of different neutrino flavors for the theoretical studying of this model.
-Of main interest here are the mean yield probabilities $P_i$ ($i=e,\mu,\tau,x,y,z$) of the neutrinos fluxes for different flavors, both active and sterile, just on the surface of the Sun, which are shown in Figs.~1--3.
+Let us solve Eq.~(\ref{eq12}) inside the Sun with the use of the electron density $N_e(r)$ and the neutron density $N_n(r)$ obtained in the standard solar model (SSM) \cite{45,46,47}.
+Then it is performed the local averaging in each point of the solutions obtained, which oscillate very rapidly as a function of the radial variable $r$, and we can find the smooth averaged survival probability of the electron neutrino and the appearance probability of another neutrino flavors against the distance $r$ from the center of the Sun for different neutrino energies.
+Of main interest here are the mean probabilities $P_i$ ($i=e,\mu,\tau,s,h,d$) of the neutrino yields for different flavors, both active and sterile, just on the surface of the Sun, which are shown in Figs.~\ref{fig1}--\ref{fig4}.
+For example, Figs.~\ref{fig1} and \ref{fig2} show the neutrino energy dependence of the electron neutrino survival probability and the appearance probabilities of muon, tau and sterile neutrinos in the energy range from 0.5 to 11\,MeV for the A-case and the B-case at $m_{5}=0.02$~eV, respectively.
+In this energy range one can see a monotonous behaviour for all probabilities.
+On Fig.~\ref{fig3} the energy dependences for these probabilities are shown for the B-case at $m_{5}=0.004$~eV.
+The behaviour for the appearance probability of muon, sterile and dark neutrinos does not change practically, while the energy dependence of the electron neutrino survival probability and the appearance probability of tau and hidden neutrinos essentially change at energy about 3\,MeV.
+The dips for electron and tau neutrinos are seen, while the growth appears for hidden neutrinos in this range.
+On Fig.~\ref{fig4}, the dependences for these probabilities are shown for the B-case at $m_{5}=0.003$~eV.
+It is seen that the strong resonance for hidden neutrinos is formed at neutrino energy about 2\,MeV with the corresponding responses for electron and tau neutrinos.
+So Figs.~\ref{fig3} and \ref{fig4} show the resonance behaviour of hidden neutrinos with mass $\approx 0.003$~eV when electron neutrinos oscillate and interact with the Sun matter at neutrino energy about 2\,MeV.
+This characteristic property of the considered model can be used at its investigation and possible further applications.